chargebyte/chargebyte-docs/docs/source/hardware.rst

 ########

-Since the Charge SOM itself is a module which cannot be used without a carrier board, the following sections refer to the Charge SOM Evaluation Board as example.
+Since the Charge SOM itself is a module which cannot be used without a carrier board, the following sections refer to the Charge SOM Evaluation Board as an example.

 ***************